ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 59:34 _Thales:_
 Well, thank you all.
 It was a great presentation and great test, by the way.
-IMAX.
 Thank you.
 Hi, everyone.
 I'm sorry, you guys are facing like a black screen right now.
 My camera is off.
 Sorry.
 Okay.
-I'm an anthropologist psychologist, so I'm kind of an outsider in here.
+I'm an anthropologist and psychologist, so I'm kind of an outsider in here.
 I'm not from the Active Inference Lab too.
 So I study it, but I'm not a specialist in it.
 So my questions are kind of broad and they're actually really simple.
 But I think that I'm only allowed to make one question right per row.